schongallam/TAF-App/README.md

+## UPDATE
+**script broken by change in the API, late 2023**
+The [Aviation Weather Center](aviationweather.gov/) updated their API recently, and the latest version of this script, 1.0.1, no longer works.

+New information is available at [https://aviationweather.gov/data/api/].
+The tafs project will be updated at a later date to reflect these changes and restore functionality.
+Stand by!

 # tafs.py

 tafs.py was developed with Python 3.8.10.
 It is a script to obtain aviation weather data (TAFs and METARs) from aviationweather.gov.
 It accepts a few options and prints the results to stdout.